12 people are interested

 Use your crafty skills to bring joy and comfort to our patients.

-Volunteers create comfort items including blankets, newborn holiday stockings, tummy pillows, hats, and other projects for patients.
+Sew and/or knit warm, comforting items including blankets, newborn holiday stockings, tummy pillows, hats, and more for donation to our patients.

 About Olmsted Medical Center